Learning objective

 - Using a think-pair-share strategy, ask students to form pairs/groups of three and discuss what they think are the most important qualities of any relationship - think about friends, boyfriend/girlfriend/partner, family.
 Once done ask students to share their own ideas.

-Teaching tip: You may need to be curious and ask students to explain further if they state a quality you are unsure about.
+Teaching tip: You may need to be curious and ask students to explain further if they state a quality that you are unsure about.
 It is important to correct qualities that are truly unhealthy.

 Relationship flags